securefederatedai/openfl/docs/install.rst

 Depending on how you want to set up your federation, choose one of the following installation procedure.

-:doc:`install.initial`
+- :doc:`install.initial`

-    - prepares the environment and installs the |productName| package.
+    Follow this procedure to prepare the environment and install the |productName| package.

-:doc:`install.docker`
+- :doc:`install.docker`

-    - builds a Docker\*\ image of |productName|, which you can use use to run your federation in an isolated environment.
+    Follow this procedure to build a Docker\*\ image of |productName|, which you can use use to run your federation in an isolated environment.

 .. toctree::
    :maxdepth: 1